 Over one hundred seventy-five years ago, the University of Iowa was the first university in the U.S. where women were admitted as well as men, and qualified students, regardless of race, could attend our institution.

 The Division of Diversity, Equity, and Inclusion continues the ongoing work of those who came before us to build a campus of collaboration and respect for everyone.

-We dream that the University of Iowa becomes an even more inclusive institution, continuing to respect diverse thoughts and ideas for the next 175 years.
+We dream that the University of Iowa becomes an even more inclusive institution, continuing to respect diverse viewpoints and ideas for the next 175 years.

 What does this look like?